 Edward Mazurs history of the periodic table published in 1957 was the most complete history of its kind.
+The periodic table of chemical elements is the essential science reference.
+This book is an excellent history of the tabulation.
 Continue reading Edward Mazurs, “Graphic Representations of the Periodic System During One Hundred Years”, 1957.

 Charles Hinton in 1880 published an article entitled “What is the Fourth Dimension”.
 The periodic table of “universal” chemical elements presented by Dimitri Mendeleev required a new geometry.
 Hinton was the first the mathematician of other dimensions.
 The second mathematician was Edwin Abbott.
 Edwin Abbott published “Flatland: A Romance of Many Dimensions”, 1884. … Continue reading Charles Hinton, "The Fourth Dimension: A Language of Space", 1906.